Hierarchical Causal Models: Theory

+\end{theorem} The proof is in \Cref{appx:collapsing}.
+This is a key result, as it allows us to analyze identification in hierarchical causal models by analyzing identification in a corresponding flat model.

 \parhead{Do-calculus in the collapsed model} To study identification, we apply do-calculus to the collapsed model.
 Do-calculus rests on the assumption that we know the joint distribution over observed variables in the model.
-For collapsed models, this is justified by two key technical assumptions.
-First, with infinite data, we can observe the joint distribution over observable unit variables and the observable subunit distribution. \begin{assumption}[Known observable joint] The distribution $\pr(x^{\mathcal{U}_\obs},q(x^{\mathcal{S}_\obs}))$ of the HCGM is known. \end{assumption} In \Cref{apx:hier_empirical_convergence} we prove that $\pr(x^{\mathcal{U}_\obs},q(x^{\mathcal{S}_\obs}))$ can be learned using data from infinite subunits and units, sampled from the HCGM.
-We show that the empirical distribution over units, of the empirical distribution over subunits, will converge in Wasserstein distance to $\pr(x^{\mathcal{U}_\obs},q(x^{\mathcal{S}_\obs}))$.
+This is justified by two key technical assumptions on the HCGM.
+First, with infinite data, we can observe the joint distribution over observable unit variables and the observable subunit distribution. \begin{assumption}[Known observable joint] The distribution $\pr(x^{\mathcal{U}_\obs},q(x^{\mathcal{S}_\obs}))$ of the HCGM is known. \end{assumption} In \Cref{apx:hier_empirical_convergence} we prove that under the conditions of \Cref{thm:valid_collapse}, $\pr(x^{\mathcal{U}_\obs},q(x^{\mathcal{S}_\obs}))$ can be learned from data in the limit of infinite units and infinite subunits per unit, sampled from the HCGM.
+In particular, we show that the empirical distribution over units, of the empirical distribution over subunits, will converge in Wasserstein distance to $\pr(x^{\mathcal{U}_\obs},q(x^{\mathcal{S}_\obs}))$.
+We also characterize the convergence rate in $N$ and $M$.